entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/google-cloud-platform/gke-install.md

 but if you have an existing enterprise clustered file solution and you can expose it as a StorageClass it is recommended to use and test that configuration.

-::: note
+::: tip
 You can also scale an Entando Application without clustered storage using a `ReadWriteOnce (RWO)` policy by ensuring that the instances are all scheduled to the same node.
 This can be accomplished using taints on other nodes.
 Be aware of the pros and cons of scheduling instances to the same node.
 This will give you protection if the application instance itself dies or becomes unreachable and will help you get the most utilization of node resources.
 However, if the node dies or is shutdown you will have to wait for Kubernetes to reschedule the pods to a different node and your application will be down.
 :::

 #### Clustered Storage Using GCP Cloud Filestore